percw/Norwegian_oil_gas_decarbonization/README.md

-# Geospatial Data for Oil and Gas Fields on the Norwegian Continental Shelf
+# Geospatial Emission and Production Data for Oil and Gas Fields on the Norwegian Continental Shelf

 ## Overview